reaster/schema-gen/README.md

 The generated code allows reading, writing, manipulating and transmitting data in the two most widely used industry formats: XML and JSON.
 Currently supported languages are Java, Kotlin and Swift 4 and the code is interoperable, meaning it's well suited to developing cross-language, mobile, client-server applications.

-Producing concise, readable code is a top schema-gen priority and it takes naming conventions very seriously, providing a high level of flexibility and configurability.
+Producing concise, readable code is a top schema-gen priority and it takes naming conventions seriously, providing a high level of flexibility and configurability.

 This software is written in Groovy and is packaged as a Gradle plugin.